|

 addresses.
 In the IBM supported (read 'normal') configuration of these devices will have

+them each on separate RAID controllers so the duplicate addresses are not an issue.
 To overcome this I disconnected the ribbon cable in each tray from the devices (i.e.

 Tape/CD/DVD) and using jumper pins, set the addresses myself.
 I IPLed the partition and